USEPA/USEEIO_API/doc/data_format.md

 ```

 In the matrix `C`, each column `k` contains the characterization factors of
-the different LCIA categories related to one reference unit of flow `k`:
+the different Life Cycle Impact Assessment (LCIA) categories related to one reference unit of flow `k`:

 ```
                   flows